 Technology is often held aloft as a near-magical solution to these problems.
 However, many brands are finding themselves immersed in a tide of new marketing technologies that seems to rise without end.
 In just the last year and a half, we have seen an explosion in the proliferation of new platforms and systems, with many claiming to offer industry disrupting capabilities.

 So, now, not only are brands faced with rapidly evolving shifts in consumer behaviors, they must also navigate a nearly endless array of marketing technologies that all add even more voices to the growing cacophony that is engulfing the landscape.

-Alongside the successful integration and operation of any marketing technology platform, there are also many additional factors at play.
-This includes finding qualified people to administer these platforms, defining clear KPIs and allocating sufficient resources to support such initiatives, as well as acquiring the senior level commitment needed to develop strategic and organizational-wide customer experience (CX) initiatives.
+Alongside the successful integration and operation of any marketing technology platform, there are many additional factors at play.
+This includes finding qualified people to administer these platforms, defining clear KPIs and allocating sufficient resources to support such initiatives, as well as acquiring the senior-level commitment needed to develop strategic and organization-wide customer experience (CX) initiatives.